Vecuvia/voidfire_apprentice/making_of.md

 After sketching out the story in my journal, I set up the folder structure for the project: inside the `[2016-11-07] voidfire_apprentice` folder I created five more folders, `css`, `data`, `dist` (for libraries), `js` and `writing`.

-I found and downloaded in `dist` the libraries that I would be using - Zepto, Marked and Mustache, created two minimal `index.html` and `main.css` files, initialized a git repository and added a `.gitignore` file.
+I found and downloaded in `dist` the libraries that I was going to use - Zepto, Marked and Mustache, created two minimal `index.html` and `main.css` files, initialized a git repository and added a `.gitignore` file.

 Once I was satisfied with the layout of my page, I started writing the js that would make up the engine of my game.
 I needed a way to get input from the player, to handle their commands and to scroll the page.